adobe/aem-core-cif-components/extensions/experience-platform-connector/README.md

 This Javascript library collects Storefront events and forwards them to Adobe Experience Platform and/or Adobe Commerce Data Service.

 It exports the `EventCollectorContext` React Context which
-- loads the magento-storefront-events-sdk and magento-storefront-event-collector libray,
+- loads the magento-storefront-events-sdk and magento-storefront-event-collector library,
 - initialises them with a given configuration for AEP and/or ACDS
 - subscribes to all events from Peregrine and forwards them to the events SDK